kezben/Bulk-docx-To-PDF-Converter/README.md

 # docx_to_pdf_converter
-A python program that converts all documents in a chosen folder to pdf
+A Python program that converts all documents in a chosen folder to pdf